voiddevv/never-engine-FNF/README.md

 # never-engine-FNF
 HI welcome to the never engine github page updates and **useful** info on the engine and it's devlopment will beposted here and marked by a header
+# PLEASE READ
+report all issues to the github or make a pull request ok thanks :D
 # playtesting
 till i add action to playtest gitclone the source and then build ill add info on that below
 # buliling